brie-r/Riff-Raffling/README.md

 Start with negative eternal Riff-Raff.

-All ways of acquiring Jokers other than Riff-Raff are banned.
+No other ways of acquiring Jokers, limited ways of earning money.

 ### Rules